tyndria/high-load-systems/LoadTesting2.md

 Open questions:

-1. Why there is http_0 status and what does it mean?
+1. Why there is http_0 status and what does it mean in the context of my service
 2. Sometimes I'm getting protocol error

 1. Let's test GET NEAREST request